ggrocca/eggmake/README.md

 [//]: # (A lightweight, automated build system based on GNU make.
 Just define your flags and sources and compile using make, without having to write a custom makefile.)

 EggMake is a GNU make library that implements a lightweight build system for C/C++ software development.
-The long term goal is to get rid of all the complexity and hassle that sometimes comes with tools such as qmake, CMake, SCons, and automake/autoconf, for the compilation of small or specialized projects.
-The build system relies on GNU make only, and strives to be fast, easy and comfortable to use.
+Main features:

+* Automatic generation of dependencies.

+* Easy setting of source files (add single files or whole directories depending on your needs), compiler flags and directives.

+* Everything can be customized depending on the system and environment.

+* Generate executables (default) or static and dynamic libraries.

+* Multiple targets available for configuration in addition to `all` and `clean` (`release`, `debug`, `static`, etc).

 In the simplest case, it's enough to write a `Makefile` that: